johnverrone/bunkie-bois/README.md

 ## Developing

-First install dependencies with `npm install` and then start the developement server:
+First install dependencies with `npm install` and then start the development server:

 ```bash
 npm run dev